 Loss of appetite or weight loss: This is always a sign of concern.
 Not only for heartworms but also for many other canine conditions.
 Pay attention to your dog’s eating behaviors.

 Agitated breathing: Once the lungs begin to retain fluid, it will be harder for your dog to receive oxygen, which will result in agitated rapid breathing.

 Nosebleeds or fainting: In more advanced stages, your dog can bring up blood and suffer from fainting.

 If you notice your dog is experiencing any of these symptoms, you should take him to the vet as soon as possible.
+Pay special attention if your dog has been exposed to an area full of mosquitoes.
 As heartworms progress, treatment gets more invasive and less effective, so it’s important to act fast.
-If your vet suspects of heartworm disease, he/she will run some blood tests to confirm or dismiss the diagnosis.
+If your vet suspects heartworm disease, he/she will run some blood tests to confirm or dismiss the diagnosis.

 If your dog is diagnosed with heartworm, your vet will indicate the appropriate treatment according to his health, age, and disease stage.
 Usually, it will include injections, pills, and topical solutions.
-Approximately 6 months after the treatment is completed, your vet will run some blood tests to confirm the heartworms are completely gone.
+Approximately 6 months after the treatment is completed, your vet will run some blood tests to confirm the heartworms are completely gone, for good.